zachcarter52/SweeteaApp/README.md

 ## Usage
   - Launch App
   - Sign in or Create Account
-  - Browse the menu
+  - Browse and search the menu
-  - Check promotinal offers and reward points.
+  - Check promotional offers and reward points.
-  - Customize your drink
+  - Customize and modify drink
+  - View and modify checkout cart
-  - Place Order and recieve confirmation
+  - Create payments, place order, and receive confirmation
   - Sign out

 ## Project Files